American Girl Addy Civil War Unit Study

 *Note: There are LOTS of coloring pages found in the *Activities* section this week.

-Even after the war ended and the slaves were set “free”, life was still quite hard for them.
-There were new laws made in the country to help the slaves gain their freedom, but laws can not change people’s hearts.
+There were new laws made in the country to help the slaves gain their freedom, but laws could not change people’s hearts.

 Many people who had owned slaves were angry about the new laws and so they made life very hard for the freed people.
 It was almost impossible to find work, and homes, and land.

-Do you think they gave up?
+So after all you’ve learned about Addy and families like hers, do you think they gave up?
 No way!!

-Many of these brave people still had, you guessed it, faith.
+Many of these brave people still had, you guessed it, faith!

-Did you know that we are ALL slaves until we know Jesus?
-Not like the slaves we have been reading about in this study, but we are slaves to things like sin, and fear, and death?
+Not like the slaves we have been reading about in this study, but we are all held captive by a “master” and truly slaves to things like sin, and fear, and death?

 Did you think I was going to say Jesus?

 Are you excited about that?
 Me too !!
-It’s really GREAT news, I think!

 *The Slavery of the Israelites